How to find the best prepaid SIM card when visiting Luxembourg

 - Three providers combine for 4G/LTE coverage of more than 97% of country.

-- Orange’s Moien plan is a good option if you will not be traveling outside of Luxembourg during your trip.
+- Orange’s Moien plan is a good option if you will not be travelling outside of Luxembourg during your trip.

 - If you do not have a Luxembourg ID or your passport, you will not be allowed to purchase a prepaid SIM card.